 Wood Door Durability

 Knowing the durability of your door is important when it comes to moisture management.
-Moisture affects a door and causes it to warp or rot over time.
-Reeb stocks three durability levels – good, better, and best.
+Moisture affects a door and causes it to warp or rot over time creating three durability levels – good, better, and best.

-Note: Reeb no longer offers the Metropolitan construction.
+Note: Metropolitan doors are no longer offerd.
 Any reference to Nantucket doors includes both the standard and optional joineries.

 Style Good Durability Better Durability Best Durability